How do I apply?

 Apply online via the MRes Neurotechnology page of the postgraduate prospectus.

 Before applying you need to decide on your MRes research project:

 - visit our projects page page to choose a project OR, if none of the advertised projects is suitable for you,

 - visit our Neurotechnology supervisors and Bioengineering academic staff pages and contact your preferred supervisor(s) to discuss a different project.

-You must list your preferred project or supervisor in your personal statement when you apply.
-If you are interested in more than one project/supervisor, please email us to tell us your order of preference.
+You must list at least one project or supervisor in your personal statement when you apply.
+If you have more than one choice, please email us to tell us your order of preference.

 Visit our FAQ page for help on the application process.

 Typically, we require a degree in an engineering, mathematical or physical sciences subject at a level equivalent to a UK First Class or Upper Second Class Honours degree.
 This is generally higher than the college Postgraduate minimum academic requirements.
 If you have a biological or life sciences background we can usually consider you if you have a reasonable standard of mathematical ability.
 If you are in doubt, please check the MRes Neurotechnology programme specification 2020-21 and discuss your background with your proposed supervisor, or contact firstname.lastname@example.org.